|

 going on inside the body but rather what is happening in the outside environment."

-(C.L.
+C.L.
 Kleinke, Self-Perception (San Francisco: W.H.
-Freeman, 1978), 2.)
+Freeman, 1978), 2.

 - The Stoic would say that what distinguishes emotions is not the events happening

-in the outside environment, nor is it what is going on
+in the outside environment, nor is it what is going on inside the body, but it is

 the mind's interpretation of the two.